JaneliaSciComp/janelia-unity-toolkit/org.janelia.package-installer/README.md

 ## Details

-This package also can install multiple packages (and their dependencies) at once.
+The user interface added by this package can install multiple packages (and their dependencies) at once.
 After selecting "Install Package and Dependencies" from the Unity editor's "Window" menu, use the file chooser that appears to choose a "manifest" file listing multiple packages in a [JSON](https://en.wikipedia.org/wiki/JSON) array.
 An example `manifest.json` file might be:
 ```
 [
     "org.janelia.general",